 Reactions to Suffering

 How should Christians react to suffering?
 This is a difficult question, but it is also an important question.
 All who live in this world suffer from the effects of sin and death.
-Even Jesus Himself suffered while He was here on earth.
-In this sermon from Romans 8:18, Dr. Martyn Lloyd-Jones warns against the wrong reactions to suffering in life.
-Whether we become angry at God, or doubt His goodness, we are prone to lose our trust in the face of suffering.
-But the Bible tells us that suffering is never purposeless, nor is suffering the ultimate fate of those who trust in Christ.
-The greatest hope we have is not in worldly social reform, or in political campaigns, but it is in the reality that Christ has died for us and is making all things new.
-Rather than looking to ourselves in the time of our suffering, we must look to Christ who has died in our place so that we might be redeemed from sin and its curse!
-This hope is only possible for those who have believed in the Gospel.
+Even Jesus Himself suffered while He was on earth.
+In this sermon on Romans 8:18 titled “Reactions to Suffering,” Dr. Martyn Lloyd-Jones warns against the wrong reactions to suffering in life.
+Whether one is angry at God or doubts His goodness, the Christian is prone to lose their trust in the face of suffering.
+But the Bible tells that suffering is never purposeless, nor is suffering the ultimate fate of those who trust in Christ.
+The greatest hope is not in worldly social reform or in political campaigns, but it is in the reality that Christ has died for His people and is making all things new.
+Rather than looking to themselves in times of suffering, the Christian must look to Christ who has died in their place so that they might be redeemed from sin and its curse.
+This hope is only possible for those who believe in the gospel.

 About Dr. Martyn Lloyd-Jones